JosephKJ/MASON/README.md

 Output
 ![alt text](https://github.com/JosephKJ/Unsupervised-Segmentation/blob/master/data/demo/output.png)
-(Legend: Input text -- Objectness heat map -- Segmentation using MASON and GrabCut -- Segmentation using GrabCut alone)
+(Legend: Input image -- Objectness heat map -- Segmentation using MASON and GrabCut -- Segmentation using GrabCut alone)

 `semi-supervised-SS.py` expects bounding box information from a dataset.
 The code can work out of the box with Pascal VOC dataset.